An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Simulation Studies

 \section{Simulation Studies}

-Simulation studies were carried out to evaluate the empirical size and power of both the online updating cumulative and window versions of the test statistic.
-When data were generated under the proportional hazards assumption, we also compared the empirical distribution of the online updating cumulative statistic $T_k(G)$ with that of the standard statistic computed using all data up to selective accumulation points $k$, denoted by $T_{1:k}(G)$.
-While we look at the end of each stream to decide whether the entire stream of data satisfies the proportional hazards assumption or not, we also examine the results at each accumulation point to verify the performance of the proposed test statistics.
+Simulation studies were carried out to evaluate the empirical sizes and powers of both $T_k(\G)$ and $T_k^w(\G)$.
+When data were generated under the PH assumption, we also compared the empirical distribution of $T_k(\G)$ with that of the standard statistic computed using all data up to selective accumulation points $k$, denoted by $T_{1:k}(\G)$.
+While we look at the end of each stream to decide whether the entire stream of data satisfies the PH assumption or not, we also examine the results at each accumulation point to verify the performance of the proposed test statistics.
+Simulations have also been conducted to assess the savings in computing time and reduction in memory usage for the proposed statistics with big survival data.
+See Web Appendices~B.1 and~B.2.